Start free trial

 Social media sources customer feedback

-Social media listening lets you collect feedback by “eavesdropping” on people’s conversations about your brand, and chatbots can ask visitors specific questions to gather feedback in real-time.
+Social media listening lets you collect feedback by “eavesdropping” on the conversations that people have about your brand, and chatbots can ask visitors specific questions to gather feedback in real time.

 Conduct Regular Customer Interviews